 Now, let us delve into more peer centric interventions with the same need addressed: sadness, loneliness, or something similar.
 One great tested way of helping someone sad is not therapy or medication.

-Sometimes, it is just plain old fashioned fun.
-Whether it is connecting with friends or feeling more connected to the community, socialization is a great way to reduce feelings of sadness.
-A full “recovery” or experiencing relief for people experiencing sadness can be establishing more meaningful friendships, time spent socializing, and having plain wholesome fun with peers.
+Sometimes, just plain old fashioned fun is needed.
+Whether connecting with friends or feeling more connected to the community, socialization is a great way to reduce sadness.
+A full “recovery” or experiencing relief for people experiencing sadness can be establishing more meaningful friendships, time spent socializing and having plain wholesome fun with peers.

 I mean, how can we practice mutuality and not be realistic about a sad person’s potential behaviors when he or she does not feel well?

 Some friends may claim to be supportive.
 Some reality testing here.
 Let us be real if this were in the context of a job situation.
-Even within family systems, some behaviors warrant immediate police intervention beyond the support of a friend.
+Even within family systems, some behaviors warrant immediate police intervention beyond a friend’s support.

 When practicing radical acceptance, making decisions about safety may not be mutual.
 Instead, how comfortable a friend is with active symptoms and how adequate friends obtain support.
 Sometimes, like all relationships, the decision will not always be mutual.
 Be prepared for that sobering possibility.